TziviMaklev/enqode_assigment/darkweb-scanner/README.md

 ### Prerequisites

 - Node.js and npm installed on your system
-- An API key from IntelX (You can sign up at https://intelx.io/)
+- An API key from IntelX (You can sign up at https://intelx.io/ and after Click on https://intelx.io/account?tab=developer To see the API )

 ### Installation